 - If a second camouflage session is required, it is performed 8-12 months later (after the hair from the first session has grown in) so that results of the first session can be appreciated

-It is important to wait a minimum of eight weeks after a graft excision before performing another graft excision, so that the sutured skin will have healed enough to permit another hair restoration procedure in the same area without opening any of the original wounds, and so that any follicles that were missed in the prior procedure will have time to grow new hair.
-These follicles can then be identified and if necessary be removed in the next session.
+It is important to wait a minimum of eight weeks after a graft excision before performing another graft excision, so that the sutured skin will have healed enough to permit another procedure in the same area without opening any of the original wounds, and so that any follicles that were missed in the prior procedure will have time to grow new hair.
+These follicles can then be identified and, if necessary, removed in the next session.

-In the camouflage step of the hair transplant repair, there are several advantages to removing additional hair using a strip excision (rather than follicular unit extraction (FUE).
+In the camouflage step of the hair transplant repair, there are several advantages to removing additional hair using a strip excision (rather than FUE).
 With a strip, we are often able to remove all or some of the prior donor scar(s), improving the appearance of the donor area.
-Second, in areas of scarring, follicular unit transplantation under microscopic control, is generally best for harvesting hair with minimal damage, as scar tissue can make FUE more difficult.
+Second, in areas of scarring, FUT (under microscopic control) is generally best for harvesting hair with minimal damage, as scar tissue can make FUE more difficult.
 When a strip excision is not possible, FUE is useful to either obtain more hair for the top of the scalp or to add hair directly into a problem donor scar to make it less visible.

 When hair is removed during a graft excision, this hair should be placed behind, rather than at, the frontal hairline.
 The reason is that the hair that is obtained from a graft is often associated with scar tissue and has a tendency to become wiry after it is re-transplanted.
 This hair is good for “filler” in the mid-scalp, but is not ideal for the hairline.
 New hair, obtained from the donor area, will usually have a more natural appearance.

-The following patient at Bernstein Medical — Patient LKE — had his bad hair transplant repaired using a “combined” approach.
+Bernstein Medical Patient LKE had his bad hair transplant repaired using a “combined” approach.
 He had one hair restoration procedure in the early 1990s that left him with a row of plugs that extended from one temple to the other.
 Initially, the plugs were hidden by his own hair, but after his hairline receded the large grafts became visible.
 After unsuccessful attempts by an esthetician at removing the grafts by electrolysis, we excised the large grafts, divided them into individual follicular units, and placed them several centimeters behind the hairline.